I had lunch last week with two friends who both opened up their own salon’s last year.

 How to Choose a Salon Location?

-- Are there any specific costs or taxes in the location of your salon?
+- Are there any specific costs or taxes associated with the location of your salon?

-- What’s the local demographics like?
+- What are the local demographics like?
 What’s the disposable income of people in the area?

 - Is the community seasonal in the area or stable all year?